LearnersGuild/learning-os/game/al-system-stats.md

 The Systemic quadrant describes stats that relate to a Player's observations and interactions with systems like Learners Guild, the LG Game, the software development industry, organizations, politics, economies, countries, job markets, etc. Player Stats classified in the systemic quadrant must describe a Player's behaviors, abilities, or performance qualities as they relate to systems that are inherently more complex (and more abstract) than the personal or inter-personal quadrants.

-## System Quadrant Stat Groups
-* Identifying systemic forces and constraints
-* Solving systemic problems
-* Designing new systems
-* Building new systems

 ## Skill Stats

-The following Skill Stats have a Skill title and multiple Skill Levels, each containing an ability set summarized as an amalgamation of multiple abilities.
+The following Skill Stats belong to a Skill Stat Group and multiple Skill Levels, each containing an ability set summarized as an amalgamation of multiple abilities.

-### Systemic Skills
+### Systemic Skill Stat Group - Identifying systemic forces and constraints

 #### Industry Mapping
 * Level 1: Ability Set: I can draw a visual diagram of how the software development industry is laid out, including key organizations, important developers, and popular languages/frameworks.